shisotem/stanford-andrew-ng-ml-dl/s1_machine_learning_specialization/c2_advanced_learning_algorithms/w2_neural_network_training/07_additional_neural_network_concepts/readme.md

 - How you implement Adam:

   - Adam requires an initial learning rate, like 10<sup>-3</sup>.
 It's more **robust** to your initial learning rate choice than gradient descent as it can slightly adjust the learning rate automatically.
-Still, it's **beneficial to try a few values** for this default global learning rate to somewhat speed up the learning.
+Still, it's **beneficial to try a few values** for this default global learning rate, to somewhat speed up the learning.

   ![alt text](resources/notes/04.png)